Maximum Likelihood Estimation in Gaussian Process Regression is Ill-Posed: Introduction

 \section{Introduction}

 Gaussian process regression is a popular tool used to construct a predictive model for a response variable as a function of one or more covariates of interest.
 As a strict generalisation of classical linear regression, and with the support of production-level software, Gaussian process regression has found myriad applications in both the academic and industrial contexts.
-The success, both in terms of predictive performance and quality of uncertainty quantification, of Gaussian process regression is contingent on the use of a suitable covariance kernel $K$ for the Gaussian process model.
-This is often achieved by choosing $K$ from a parametric set $\{K_\theta\}_{\theta \in \Theta}$ of candidate covariance kernels, with the parameter $\theta \in \Theta$ being selected based on the training dataset.
+The success of Gaussian process regression, both in terms of predictive performance and quality of uncertainty quantification, is contingent on the use of a suitable covariance kernel~$K$ for the Gaussian process model.
+This is often achieved by choosing $K$ from a parametric set~$\{K_\theta\}_{\theta \in \Theta}$ of candidate covariance kernels, with the parameter $\theta \in \Theta$ being selected based on the training data set.
 The predictive performance of Gaussian processes is well-understood in a variety of asymptotic settings~\citep[e.g.,][]{Stein1999, Anderes2010, VaartZanten2011, Bachoc2017, Karvonen2020}.
-However, not much is known about the non-asymptotic setting when $\theta$ is estimated from training dataset.
-In particular, it is an open problem is to understand when the predictions from a Gaussian process model are \emph{well-posed}, in the sense that the predictions of the model are either continuous in the training dataset or insensitive to small perturbations of the training dataset.
+However, not much is known about the non-asymptotic setting when~$\theta$ is estimated from a training data set.
+In particular, it is an open problem to understand when the predictions from a Gaussian process model are \emph{well-posed}, in the sense that the predictions of the model are either continuous in the training data set or insensitive to small perturbations of the training data set.
 Theoretical understanding of well-posedness is urgently needed to support the use of Gaussian process regression in sensitive applications, such as in mine gas safety monitoring~\citep{Dong2012}, malicious maritime activity detection~\citep{Kowalska2012}, and climate modelling~\citep{Revell2018}, where the reliability and robustness of predictions is critical.